 Who: Our Community Program is open to ALL 6th - 8th graders in the Portland area.
 Taught by: Caroline Schwiebert and Lydia Ellis-Curry

-Students entering class after our Monday, September 30 class will be given a chorus role in our musical and will be given a monologue for scene night (but can join at a prorated rate of $16/class) up to October 15.
+Students entering class after our Monday September 23rd class will be given a chorus role in our musical and will be given a monologue for scene night (but can join at a prorated rate of $18/class) up to October 7.

-REFUNDS: We do not offer refunds after the show is cast (approx October 15).
-We can offer a refund up to casting time minus a $50 materials fee + $16 per class prorated.
+REFUNDS: We can refund minus a $65 admin fee up to the first day of class.
+We do not offer refunds after the show is cast (approx October 7).
+We can offer a refund up to casting time minus a $65 materials fee + $18 per class prorated.

 Our first semester will be a combination of show rehearsal and scene study.
 Students will be grouped or paired up and work on scenes from plays or films.
 While the elementary approach is more about teamwork and body movement, the older student will look deeper and focus on interpersonal communication.
 We will study variations of the Stanislavski method of acting, which focuses on creating real life moments and connections.
 While we will announce our cast in the fall and begin work on our show, the 1st semester will focus on acting technique and culminate in a no-frills showcase of the scenes they rehearsed in class.
 Our second semester will be fast-paced and all about our musical.
 Lots of outside rehearsal is required.
 Kids will be expected to memorize songs and lines at home, bringing prepared work to each class.
 They will be expected to keep a drama journal as part of class and be on our email list so they receive all communication that parents receive.

 An OREGON SHAKESPEARE FESTIVAL EXPERIENCE

 We hope to start putting together annual trips to Ashland, OR for our middle school students!
 We will see a Shakespeare play and participate in a workshop, event or tour.
 These will be at an additional cost as it requires an overnight stay.